iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ![IoT JumpWay Raspberry Pi Dev Kit IoT Alarm](images/IoT-Dev-Kit-Alarm.jpg)

 The next step is to set up your Raspberry Pi 3 so that the IDC server can communicate with it via the IoT JumpWay.
 For this, I already created a tutorial for the IoT JumpWay Raspberry Pi Dev Kit IoT Alarm that will guide you through this process.
 The only difference is that you do not need to set up the Python commands application, as in this project, the IDC server will replace the Python commands application, to save time, please only follow the steps for Device.py and not Application.py.
+You will need to uncomment lines 104 - 107 to ensure that the LEDs and buzzer turn off after some time, you can update line 107 to set the amount of time to keep them running for.

 You will find the tutorial on the following link: [IoT JumpWay Raspberry Pi Dev Kit IoT Alarm](https://github.com/iotJumpway/IoT-JumpWay-RPI-Examples/tree/master/Dev-Kit-IoT-Alarm/Python "IoT JumpWay Raspberry Pi Dev Kit IoT Alarm")